ZhileiChen99/UTOPIC/README.md

 ## Pre-trained Weights

 We provide pre-trained weights on ModeNet40 under the setting of RPM-Crop(0.7) and RPM-Crop(0.5) in the [release]() page.
-Please download the latest weights and put it in `weights` directory.
+Please download the latest weights and put it in `output` directory.

 ## ModelNet